 What you can do to keep your information safe

 So your Chrome device isn’t going to get a virus.
 Still, you should still take precautions against having your account information stolen.

 - If your bank allows it, use Chrome incognito mode when doing online banking.
 This can help because it disables your extensions by default.

 - Make strong passwords, and use a different password for every site.
-Here’s some great guidance on how to do that, and some tools to help from How to Geek: How to Create a Strong Password (and Remember It).
+Here’s some great guidance on how to do that, and some tools to help from Cloudwards: How to Set Up a Strong Password.

 - Never open spam emails, and avoid clicking links in emails.

 I’ll leave you with some online safety tips that work on every operating system.
 The folks at Stay Safe Online have actionable information to protect your computer and your personal information: Keep a Clean Machine and Protect Your Personal Information.